arojmar/ITRS/README.md

-# Welcome to the ITRS!
+# Welcome to the ITRS exercises!

 For testing, you need to download the google chrome driver <a href="http://chromedriver.chromium.org/downloads">here. </a>